June 2025 Can't-Miss Events

 Pride 2025 Parade and Festival

-Celebrate love, unity, and equal rights at Winston-Salem’s Pride Festival & Parade on Saturday, June 14.
+Celebrate love, unity, and equal rights at Winston-Salem’s Pride Festival.
 The festivities begin with a colorful parade down Fourth Street at 11 a.m., followed by a lively downtown festival featuring live entertainment, 100+ vendors, food trucks, and family-friendly fun.
-Hosted by Pride Winston-Salem, this free event kicks off a weeklong celebration honoring the LGBTQIA+ community.
+Free.

 June 14

 Create kinetic and mobile sculptures inspired by the current exhibitions at the NC Museum of Art, Winston-Salem (NCMA).
 The event will be held from 11 a.m.–2 p.m.
-Additionally, visit Cars & Coffee from 9 a.m.–noon that morning, a laid-back car gathering showcasing vintage, classic, and unique automobiles.
-This month's Cars & Coffee focuses on Porsche.
+Additionally, visit Cars & Coffee from 9 a.m.–noon that morning, a laid-back car gathering showcasing vintage, classic, and unique cars.
+Admission is free.
+This month's event focuses on Porsche vehicles.

 June 14